Want to change the world?

-FPM is currently accepting applications for interns in our office; if you know of anyone who you believe is qualified and a good fit, please have them contact us.
+FPM is currently accepting applications for interns in our office; if you know of anyone who you believe is qualified and a good fit, please have them contact us for more information or to request an application.

 The internship program is flexible depending on the strengths and desired learning outcomes of each intern.
 Assignments can range from office work (including answering phones, editing emails and articles, and scanning documents), social media and website design, information technology, to attending hearings and delivering letters at the Capitol.